karlkfi/kpt-config-sync/docs/user/system_config.md

 ### Inheritance

-GKE Policy Management allows `RoleBindings` and `ResourceQuota` to be placed in Abstract Namespace directories, and have those policies instantiated in descendant Namespaces.
+CSP Configuration Management allows `RoleBindings` and `ResourceQuota` to be placed in Abstract Namespace directories, and have those policies instantiated in descendant Namespaces.

 #### RoleBinding inheritance

-GKE Policy Management provides inheritance for `RoleBindings` specially, following these properties:
+CSP Configuration Management provides inheritance for `RoleBindings` specially, following these properties:

 1. A `RoleBinding` specified in an Abstract Namespace directory is inherited by